s341507/data2410-portfolio2/docs/rapport.md

 We followed this guide to complete task 1 in part III of the assignment description: https://bestmonitoringtools.com/install-zabbix-proxy-on-ubuntu/
 There were a few things we did differently from the guide.
 These will be described below.

+### Innstalling Zabbix Proxy
-We started by installing `Zabbix proxy` on VM2 with the following commands:
+We started by installing `Zabbix Proxy` on VM2 with the following commands:

 ```bash
 apt-get install wget